Varicose veins are enlarged and twisted veins that develop when small valves inside them stop functioning correctly.

 Ultrasound-guided foam sclerotherapy

-If the previous methods are unsuitable for you, you may be recommended ultrasound-guided foam sclerotherapy which injects veins with a special foam which seals them closed.
+If the previous methods are unsuitable for you, you may be recommended ultrasound-guided foam sclerotherapy treatment which injects veins with a special foam which seals them closed.
 This process is carried out under local anaesthetic.

 High ligation and vein stripping